-Since its start, Campus Cactus has welcomed the incoming freshman class at Tufts for two years.
+Since its start, Campus Cactus has welcomed the incoming freshman class at Tufts for four years.
 We also spent weekends at Harvard, Union Square, and SOWA open market.
 Following my graduation from Tufts, Campus Cactus is continuing in Loyal's hands.

 Hundreds of cacti connections made.